mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Are you lost?"
 A different voice interrupted the speaker and addressed me directly. _That must be the mediator._

 Every eye turned to me.
-I turned to Mel and her mouth was agape in disbelief.
+I turned to Melna and her mouth was agape in disbelief.
 I had to say something.

 "I..
 I've come with important news from observers in -"